Coaliția pentru Familie: Controversies and criticism

-Peter Costea, the founder of Alianța Familiilor, was one of the coordinators of the first initiative to amend the Constitution to define marriage as "the union between a man and a woman" back in 2006.
+Peter Costea, the founder of Alianța Familiilor, was one of the coordinators of the first initiative to amend the Constitution to define marriage as "the union between a man and a woman" in 2006.
 As his website states, it was done "with the help of affluent religious personalities in Romania".
-There are also strong concerns about the rising hate crimes against gays and the stigmatization of the LGBT community due to the campaign against same sex marriage.
-In 2019, Peter Costea and most members of Alianța Familiilor formed a political party called National Rebirth Alliance to further oppose same-sex marriage and promote Christian values.
+There are also very strong concerns about the rising hate crimes against gays and the stigmatization of the LGBT community due to the campaign against same-sex marriage.
+In 2019, Peter Costea and most members of Alianța Familiilor formed the National Rebirth Alliance to further oppose same-sex marriage and promote their Christian values.

-Romania’s president, Klaus Iohannis, the then Prime Minister Dacian Cioloș and socialist leader Liviu Dragnea have clashed over the rights of same-sex couples in the country.
-In a speech in October 2016, Klaus Iohannis has called for tolerance and acceptance for minorities as the country considers banning same-sex marriage, noting he himself was part of two minorities as he is ethnically German and Lutheran, in a primarily Christian Orthodox country.
-Dacian Cioloș voiced his support for the ‘traditional family’, while Liviu Dragnea declared himself to be a religious fanatic.
+Romania’s president, Klaus Iohannis, the then Prime Minister Dacian Cioloș and socialist leader Liviu Dragnea have clashed over the rights of same-sex couples.
+In a speech in October 2016, Klaus Iohannis has called for tolerance and acceptance for minorities as the country considers banning same-sex marriage, noting he was part of two minorities as he is ethnically German and a Lutheran in a primarily Christian Orthodox country.
+Dacian Cioloș voiced his support for the ‘traditional family’, while Liviu Dragnea declared himself a religious fanatic.

-On October 7, 2016 the Parliament was set to debate a potential referendum which would see citizens vote on whether the constitution should define marriage as between a man and a woman, but it has decided to postpone the issue until after the upcoming elections.
+On 7 October, 2016, the Parliament was set to debate a potential referendum which would see citizens vote on whether the constitution should define marriage as between a man and a woman, but decided to postpone it until after the upcoming elections.

-On November 19, 2016, the LGBT community in Bucharest organized a march with over 500 people in attendance, right in the middle of the campaign for the parliamentary elections, when the issue of gay marriage had become one of the topics debated.
-Right after the LGBT march on November 19, titled “God Doesn’t Do Politics”, one of the LGBT activists who helped organize the event, received death threats over the phone.
+On 19 November, 2016, the LGBT community in Bucharest organized a march with over 500 people in attendance, during the campaign for the parliamentary elections, when gay marriage became one of the debated topics.
+The march was named "God Doesn't Do Politics" and resulted in one of the LGBT activists who organized it receiving death threats over the phone.

 47 organizations and other 2000 people have asked the Judicial Committee from the Chamber of Deputies for an alternative legal protection of couples through civil union.

-In October 2017 Coaliția pentru Familie and Liberty Counsel toured Romania with Kim Davis, the person who refused to legalize a same-sex marriage in USA, pushing the message that "religious persecution" would be the fate of the Romanian people if same sex marriage was passed.
+In October 2017 Coaliția pentru Familie and Liberty Counsel toured Romania with Kim Davis, a county clerk from the USA jailed for repeatedly refusing to provide marriage licenses to same-sex couples, defying a court order.
+The CpF pushed the message that "religious persecution" would be the fate of the Romanian people if same-sex marriage was passed.